s-macke/starflight-reverse/README.md

 }

 ```
+The instruction pointer (the si register above) points to the address of the Forth "word" in memory.
+The word contains the address to the assemler code of the word and optional data.
 This is a space efficient encoding, but speedwise it is a catastrophe.

 ## Translation ##